• Skip to primary navigation

 • Thaw and thoroughly dry the shrimp with a paper towel.

-• Rub creole seasoning all over the shrimp and set aside.
+• Rub creole spices all over the shrimp and reserve.

 How to Turn on Saute Mode